Specific social phobia: Medication

 Anti-anxiety and antidepressant medication is commonly prescribed for treatment of social anxiety disorder.
-Selective serotonin reuptake inhibitors (SSRIs) such as sertraline, fluvoxamine and paroxetine are sometimes used for treating social phobia, but are not known to be very effective.
+Selective serotonin reuptake inhibitors (SSRIs) such as sertraline, fluvoxamine, and paroxetine are common anti depressants used for treatment of social anxiety disorder.
+Studies show that these SSRI's do have positive effects in comparison to placebo trials, however not all individuals were effected in the same magnitude or found similar comfort.
+These SSRI's have improved results after 12 weeks of use, when compared to the placebo.
 The MAOI Nardil (phenelzine sulfate) works extremely well in treating social phobia and is often referred to as the "gold standard" for social phobia due to its unique mechanism on increasing GABA.

 Patients who have avoided certain situations should make a big effort to become exposed to these situations while at the same time taking antidepressant medication.
 Anxiolytic medication aids a patient to handle social or professional situations before more lasting treatment has had an effect and therefore it is a provider of short term relief, but anxiolytics have a risk of dependence.
 Beta-adrenergic antagonists help to control palpitations and tremors unresponsive to the treatment of anxiolytic medication.
-One must read the precautions of these drugs outlined in the manufacturer's literature and be careful to watch out for the contraindications of these drugs.